Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 removeDuplicates([2, 3, 3, 3, 6, 9, 9])//4, The first four elements after removing the duplicates will be [2, 3, 6, 9].
 removeDuplicates([2, 2, 2, 11])//2, The first two elements after removing the duplicates will be [2, 11].
 ````
-- The time complexity of the above algorithm will be `O(N)`, where `‘N’` is the total number of elements in the given array.
+- The time complexity of the above algorithm will be `O(N)`, where `N` is the total number of elements in the given array.
 - The algorithm runs in constant space `O(1)`.

 ### Remove Element